 NOTE 1: Mechanism for discovering a UE-to-Network Relay and UE-to-UE Relay can be concluded in KI#3 and KI#4.

-PC5 communication channel is assumed to carry the discovery message over PC5, and the final decision is to be confirmed by RAN WGs.
+PC5 communication channel is assumed to carry the discovery message over PC5.

 Whether and how to transmit metadata in discovery message depends on the size of the discovery message, it needs to be confirmed by RAN WG.